 We're avid animal lovers here in the Boone Area and firmly believe that furry friends need a vacation just like the rest of us!
 Follow this guide to discover the wealth of enjoyment that will be had when you embark on a floof-friendly adventure to Boone.
 Scroll to the bottom of this page to find a list of off-leash dog parks, as well as dog-friendly restaurants, shops, and lodging.

 Make sure to stock up on any essentials before venturing out, whether you’re hitting the trails or making stops on the High Country Wine Trail.
-Animal basics can be found at The Pet Place, a locally owned pet store with any last-minute trip necessities like bags, raincoats, leashes and treats.
-The Mast General Store in downtown Boone can also supply dog toys and outdoor gear, in addition to human treats, clothes and supplies.
+Animal basics can be found at The Pet Place, a locally-owned pet store with last-minute trip necessities like bags, raincoats, leashes and treats.
+Bring your pup along when you browse the shelves at Mast General Store in downtown Boone for dog toys and outdoor gear, in addition to human treats, clothes and supplies.
 Also downtown is Footsloggers, a dog-friendly outfitter with shoes and essential outdoor equipment.